-A short and neatly trimmed mustache may be worn.
-Mustaches shall not extend below the corners of the mouth or beyond the natural hairline of the upper lip.
+Mustaches shall not extend below the corners of the mouth or beyond the natural hairline of the upper lip and shall be short and neatly trimmed.

 1022.2.3 SIDEBURNS

 Sideburns shall not extend below the bottom of the outer ear opening (the top of the earlobes) and shall be trimmed and neat.